Hedi84/mv-back-end-coding-test/README.md

 * Use the example_data or design a MySQL database schema of your own.
 * Allow the user to sort the list.
 * Stick to the above design as much as possible.

-**Please push directly to this repo, do not create a fork.
-Place your work inside the `/test` folder**

-We’d like to see how you approach this challenge, and what process you take, so please aim to push regular commits to the repository as you work through the task.